 - Lying down too much, such as those who are sick for an extended time or are on bed rest due to pregnancy or other complications

 - Standing too long

-These are some of the causes4 we look into and address at LifeWorks.
+These are some of the causes we look into and address at LifeWorks.

 How We Treat Blood Pressure Problems Naturally at LifeWorks

-No matter the blood pressure problem, we will conduct a functional evaluation to assess your overall health.
-Each person is unique and we address each patient individually.
+No matter the blood pressure problem, we will conduct a functional evaluation to assess your overall health because each person is unique.
 We tailor a program specifically designed to help you address your blood pressure problems.